Into the Storm (2014 film): Release

+On September 24, 2013, Warner Bros.
+Pictures set the film to be released on August 8, 2014.

+Home media

-On September 24, 2013, Warner Bros. set the film to be released on August 8, 2014.
-The film was released on Digital HD on October 28, 2014, and on DVD and Blu-ray on November 18, 2014.
+The film was released on Digital HD on October 28, 2014, and on DVD and Blu-ray on November 18, 2014, by Warner Home Video.

 Box office

-Into the Storm grossed $46.4 million in the US and $100.4 million in other territories for a total of $146.8 million, against a production budget of $50 million.
+Into the Storm grossed $47.6 million in the US and $113.9 million in other territories for a total of $161.5 million, against a production budget of $50 million.

 Critical response

-On review aggregator website Rotten Tomatoes the film has an approval rating of 21% based on 156 reviews and an average rating of 4.28/10.
+On review aggregator website Rotten Tomatoes the film has an approval rating of 21% based on 160 reviews and an average rating of 4.28/10.
 The website's critical consensus reads, "Clumsily scripted and populated with forgettable characters, Into the Storm has little to offer beyond its admittedly thrilling special effects."
-On Metacritic, the film has a weighted average score of 44 out of 100, based on 32 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 44 out of 100, based on 32 critics, indicating "mixed or average" reviews.

-Variety's Scott Foundas called the film a feature-length VFX demo reel that makes one pine for the glory days of Jan de Bont.
+Variety's Scott Foundas called the film "(a) feature-length VFX demo reel that makes one pine for the glory days of Jan de Bont".

 Scott Mendelson of Forbes reviewed the film and commented that the film is visually dazzling and mostly successful in updating the disaster film for the YouTube age.
 He said, "The special effects work is basically flawless, and you absolutely get what you arguably came to see.
 You want big-screen images of insanely large-scale tornadoes and big-scale devastation and disaster carnage?
 Into the Storm gives you plenty of rock-solid disaster porn."